salmamokhtaar/salmamokhtaar/README.md

 👩🏻‍🎓 Studied [InformationTechnology][https://www.facebook.com/Jamhuriya] at the University of Jamhuriya, Somalia<br/>
 🎨 Making Projects about MernStack Development, tech, and productivity on [Github][https://github.com/salmamokhtaar/]<br/>
 🌷 #learninginpublic in my [Portifolio][https://portifolio-last.vercel.app/]<br/>
-💭 Currently learning about Frontend  and Bsckend Developement!
+💭 Currently learning about Frontend  and Backend Developement!